-As part of the NTOY program, the Arkansas Teacher of Year (ATOY) program identifies, recognizes and utilizes representatives of excellent teaching in the elementary and secondary classrooms in Arkansas public schools.
+As part of the NTOY program, the Arkansas Teacher of Year (ATOY) program honors and utilizes representatives of excellent teaching in the elementary and secondary classrooms in Arkansas public schools.
 The mission of the ATOY program is to promote the profession and recognize quality teachers who implement "best practices" in Arkansas public school classrooms.
+The ATOY is released from the classroom during the year of service and serves as a spokesperson and advocate for the teaching profession.
 The ATOY program functions under the leadership of the Arkansas Department of Education (ADE) in partnership with the State Board of Education.

 GrantWatch ID#: 170962